 Maryland’s sports wagering laws are set forth in the Maryland Annotated Code at State Government Article, §§ 9-1E-01, et seq. (“Sports Wagering Law” or “SWL”).
 The enrolled version of HB 940 is available on the General Assembly’s website.

-This page will be updated regularly as new information about the sports wagering program as it becomes available.
-For further information, please send an email to Maryland Lottery and Gaming’s Managing Director of Organizational Compliance James Butler, at email@example.com.
+This page will be updated regularly with new information about the sports wagering program as it becomes available.
+For further information about the law, please send an email to Maryland Lottery and Gaming’s Assistant Deputy Director James Butler, at firstname.lastname@example.org.

 Sports Wagering Regulations

 The 17 entities named in the Sports Wagering Law are now able to submit applications for their licensing investigations.
 A date when other entities interested in applying may submit their applications has not been determined.
 See the Sports Wagering Licensing page for additional information.

 Maryland Lottery and Gaming maintains a catalog of events and wager types that are approved for use by licensed sports wagering operators.
 Click here to download an Excel file of the catalog (Last updated May 18, 2022).